 Most CRMs contain valuable sales intelligence, but extracting usable data can be challenging.
 Acceleration tools that integrate with your CRM deliver more accurate and actionable insights.
 Poor data quality undermines prospecting and email campaigns.

-Three areas where time saved translates to measurable outcomes:
+Where time savings translate to measurable outcomes:

 Time saved on research: Reps spend more hours selling, fewer hours hunting for contact info